yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/classes-objects/index.md

 ### Scholar Class

-We are about to write a Scholar class, but first, here are a few things you may want to know about classes:
+We are about to write a Scholar class, but first, here are a few things you may want to know about classes in general:
 * start with keyword `class`, lowercased
-* class name is next, 1st letter capitalized
+* after that, the class name is next, 1st letter capitalized
 * open code block with curly brackets

 ```swift